-Much has been published on the topic of plant hunting, and almost all of it is about the plant hunters of the so-called ‘golden age’ that ended with the death of Frank Kingdon Ward in 1958.
+Almost all the books that have been published on plant hunting focus on the so-called ‘golden age’ that ended with the death of Frank Kingdon Ward in 1958.
 One might be forgiven for thinking that plant hunting itself came to an end in 1958.
 On the contrary, there have been more new plant introductions in the past thirty years than ever before.
-This book tells the stories of the modern-day plant hunters – such pioneering adventurers as Mikinori Ogisu, Dan Hinkley, Ed de Vogel, Lin Yu-Lin, Bill Terry and Claire Scobie.
+This book tells the stories of the modern-day plant hunters – such pioneering adventurers as Mikinori Ogisu, Dan Hinkley, Roy Lancaster, Ed de Vogel, Lin Yu-Lin, Michael Wickenden and Claire Scobie.

 Dr Sandy Primrose MBE PhD has spent his professional life as a biologist, initially in academia and then as a senior manager in pharmaceutical, diagnostic and life science companies.
 He has also worked with various government departments on topics such as the detection of food fraud and the safety of genetically engineered foods.
 He now works as a consultant helping early-stage companies in the healthcare field.
-Sandy is a keen gardener and lectures extensively on plants, horticulture and gardening.
-He is passionate about teaching and tries to be both entertaining and educational.
-He lives in Buckinghamshire.
+He is a keen gardener and lectures extensively on plants, horticulture and gardening.
+He is passionate about teaching and aims to be at once entertaining and informative.

 His previous books include Principles of Gene Manipulation and Genomics, co-authored with Richard Twyman (Wiley-Blackwell, 2006) and Plants, Poisons and Personalities (Librario Publishing, 2010).

 "An incredibly thorough and bang-up-to-date account of contemporary field botany and horticulture.
 It is a great read...written in a fresh, conversational style.
 Hunt down this botanical gem of a book for yourself before it sells out."